A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Angular momentum realisation

-Sometimes the action of $J_+$ over $\ket{jm}$ is written with a constant phase $e^{i\delta}$.
-This choice defines an equivalent representation, but the choice of a null phase (called the \textit{Condon-Shortley convention} from \cite{Condon1959}) is the most widespread.
+\graffito{Sometimes the action of $J_+$ over $\ket{jm}$ is written with a constant phase $e^{i\delta}$.
+It defines an equivalent representation, but the choice of $\delta = 0$ (called the \textit{Condon-Shortley convention}, from \cite{condon1959}) is the most widespread.}It is somehow simpler to remember the action of the \textit{ladder operators} $J_\pm \overset{\text{def}}= J_1 \pm iJ_2 $, The action of the generators $J_i$ over $\mathcal{Q}_j$ defines a $(2j+1)$-dimensional irrep of \SU, called the \textit{spin-$j$ representation}.
+This is shown by exhibiting the following equivalence with the irreps defined in the previous section: